 This earth of ours only has a finite amount of resources.
 And our current systems are exhausting those resources fast, and in the process, they are damaging our environment.

-The current linear “take-make-waste” model of extracting materials from the earth, turning them into products, and then discarded them is no longer viable.
+The current linear “take-make-waste” model of extracting materials from the earth, turning them into products, and then discarding them, is no longer viable.
 Our planet’s future depends on us shifting to a more sustainable model.

 A circular economy is a system based on designing out waste and pollution.
 By mimicking natural restorative and regenerative systems, this model helps keep products and materials in use.
 There are many benefits of a circular economy model.
 There is less waste because we reuse materials over and over.
 Reusing the raw materials leads to less demand for virgin resources and reduces energy use, and lower pollution.